HazeDT/PHMGNNBenchmark/README.md

 * numpy  1.18.5

 # Guide
- In this code library, we provide three graph constrcution methods ('KnnGraph', 'RadiusGraph', and 'PathGraph'), and three different types ('Frequency domain' and 'time domain').
+ In this code library, we provide three graph constrcution methods (`KnnGraph`, `RadiusGraph`, and `PathGraph`), and three different types (`Frequency domain` and `time domain`).
 Besides, seven GNNs and four graph pooling methods are implemented.

 # Run the code